ArneStenkrona/Prototype/README.md

 2D game engine.

 Prototype is a simple 2D game engine.
 As of yet it is in a very rudimentary stage.
 This project is solely developed as a hobby and learning experience.

+This repository is based on a visual studio project.
+While you could get it to run without VS studio, using it will save a lot of headache.
 Prototype utilizes the SDL library.